Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 Baby Boomers (1946-1964)

-Known for their dedication and ambition, Boomers prioritize job security, recognition, and opportunities for advancement.
+Often driven and ambitious, Boomers tend to prioritize job security, recognition, and opportunities to advance.

 Gen X (1965-1980)